Cracko298/BTENC/README.md

 # BTENC
-- A custom encryption algorithm with variable key length support, that works differently from something like a few XOR Ciphers.
+- A custom encryption algorithm with variable key length support, that works differently from something like XOR Ciphers.